blackrockstraitor/blackrockstraitor/README.md

 - Triggering topics at the DNI list , read with caution !!

 - I have a million names so you can just call me whichever one you want to !!
 7n or Rochas would be preferred .
-(Meddy if roleplaying/in character and Sebby if you're Larry)
+(Only call me Meddy if roleplaying/in character or I know you well but only Larry can call me Sebby)

 - I am a minor and also a furry .
 Be weary of my age and your own !
 I've had many rough interactions with minors and adults alike .